Zanzibar (Inside No. 9)

 "Zanzibar" is the first episode of the fourth series of the British black comedy anthology television programme Inside No. 9.
-Written by Steve Pemberton and Reece Shearsmith, the episode was directed by David Kerr and was first shown on 2 January 2018, on BBC Two.
+Written by Steve Pemberton and Reece Shearsmith, it was directed by David Kerr and was first shown on 2 January 2018, on BBC Two.
 It stars Pemberton, Shearsmith, Rory Kinnear, Bill Paterson, Marcia Warren, Hattie Morahan, Kevin Eldon, Tanya Franks, Helen Monks and Jaygann Ayeh.
-The episode is written entirely in iambic pentameter.
+It is written entirely in iambic pentameter.

 It received positive reviews from critics.

 Plot

-Fred (Jaygann Ayeh), the bellboy, introduces the audience to "Hotel Zanzibar".

-Prince Rico (Rory Kinnear), the heir to a kingdom, and his bodyguard, Henry (Reece Shearsmith), who plans to assassinate him, enter the 9th floor.
-Rico enters room 911, and after Henry enters room 912, Rico "orders" a prostitute.
-Alice (Marcia Warren), an old woman who suffers from memory problems, leaves and knocks on room 915, and Mr Green (Bill Paterson) answers the door.
-Her son, Robert (Steve Pemberton), comes out and brings her back to room 918.
+Prince Rico, the heir to a kingdom, and his bodyguard, Henry, who secretly wishes to assassinate Rico, enter the 9th floor of Hotel Zanzibar.
+Rico enters room 911, and after Henry enters room 912, Rico hires a prostitute from a bellboy, Fred.

+Alice, who suffers from memory problems, leaves room 918, and knocks on room 915, and Mr Green answers the door.
+Her son, Robert, comes out and brings her back to room 918; Alice is unable to remember their room number or that Robert is her son.

-Amber (Hattie Morahan) and her boyfriend Gus (Kinnear) enter the 9th floor.
-Gus looks identical to Prince Rico.
-Gus goes back down to reception to replace a broken keycard.
-The maid, Colette, helps Amber enter room 913.
-Rico changes rooms to room 914.
-Mr Green, planning suicide, opens his door and asks Colette for a bath plug.
-He had twin sons, both given up at birth, one of whom was sent abroad while the other stayed in England.
+Amber and her boyfriend Gus, who looks identical to Rico, enter the 9th floor.
+They have had a relationship for ten years, and it is struggling.
+Gus attempts to enter room 914; the keycard is broken and he goes back down to reception to replace it.
+A maid, Colette, helps Amber change her room from 914 to 913, who plans to sleep in separate rooms from Gus.
+Rico changes his room to room 914.

+Mr Green, planning suicide, opens his door and asks Colette for a bath plug, planning to cut his wrists.
+He had twin sons, both given up at birth, as he was in prison, while the mother had died.
+One son was sent abroad, and the other stayed in England; Mr Green does not know what happened to them after.

-Gus comes back with a new keycard and discovers that it does not work.
-Fred comes back, mistaking Gus for Rico, and sends him to room 911.
-Breaking the fourth wall, Gus confides to the audience that he's ordered an apple tart with a diamond ring to be placed in it, and intends to propose to Amber with the pie.
-Alice leaves her room and knocks on Rico's room, and he thinks she is the prostitute.
-Amber comes out, and, mistaking Rico for Gus, slaps him in disgust.
+Gus comes back with a new keycard.
+He attempts to enter room 914, and discovers that it also does not work.
+Fred mistakes Gus for Rico, and sends him to room 911.
+Gus reveals that he has ordered an apple tart with a diamond ring in it, and intends to propose to Amber with it.
+Alice leaves room 918 and knocks on room 914.
+Rico answers and believes she is the prostitute.
+While Rico still has his room's door open, Amber comes out of room 913.
+She mistakes Rico for Gus, and slaps him in disgust.

-Henry comes out to kill Rico.
-He hesitates for long enough for the prostitute, Tracey (Tanya Franks), to enter the scene.
-He tells her to pour a sedative into a glass of wine and make Rico drink it.
-Henry knocks on Gus's room, and brings the "tart" into the room.
+Henry comes out of room 912 to assassinate Rico, thinking that Rico is still in room 911.
+He hesitates for long enough for the prostitute, Tracey, to enter the scene.
+Henry pays her to pour a sedative into a glass of wine and make Rico drink it; he plans to assassinate Rico while he is sleeping under the sedative.
+Henry knocks on room 911, and brings Tracey into the room.
+Robert, seeing that Alice has left the room, begins to search the hotel.